keichi/binary-parser/README.md

 Usually used for debugging.

 ### Common options
-These are common options that can be specified in all parsers.
+These options can be used in all parsers.

 - `formatter` - Function that transforms the parsed value into a more desired form.